um-dang/conda_on_the_cluster/README.md

 ## Creating and Managing Environments

+### Environments 101

-Now that we've installed Conda, we're ready to start how to use it as an environment-based package manager.
+Now that we've installed Conda, we're ready to start learning how to use it as an environment-based package manager.
 Environments are an integral part of Conda-based workflows.
 They are customizable, reproducible, and shareable modules that contain the resources for a specific task or set of tasks.
 Environments also help avoid [**"dependency hell"**](https://en.wikipedia.org/wiki/Dependency_hell) where required programs are incompatible with previously installed programs or program versions.

 <br />